ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+If I should die to-night,
+My friends would look upon my dying face
+Before they laid it in its resting place,
+And deem that death had left it almost f air :
+And, laying show-white flowers against my hair,
-ooth it down to tearful tenderness.
+Would smooth it down to tearful tenderness.
 And lold my hands with lingering caress,
 &#x27; Poor hands, so empty and so cold, to-night!&quot;
 If I shonld die to-night.